-The cave made news headlines back in November of 2007 when a group of partiers made an illegal campfire and started a wildfire.
-Nearly 5,000 acres were burned and 50 homes destroyed.
+The cave made news headlines back in November of 2007 when partiers made an illegal campfire and started a wildfire.
+Nearly 5,000 acres were burned, and 50 homes were destroyed.

 Today Jim Morrison’s Cave attracts hikers and mountain bikers who visit Corral Canyon Park to explore nature.
 There is also a steady stream of social media-driven visitors looking for adventure.

 The hike to the cave from Corral Canyon Road is an easy half-mile hike.
 Finding the entrance to the cave can be a little more difficult.

 After crawling through the narrow cave entrance, you can gaze at the huge collection of graffiti: some interesting art, most random tags.
 Look for a skull-shaped formation on the sidewall, hard to find because of the sheer amount of graffiti.

 Gaze out at the amazing beauty of Corral Canyon Park and the Santa Monica Mountains National Recreation Area.
 Take pictures and selfies.
 Leave no trash or graffiti.
 There has been some discussion of closing the caves down due to vandalism and trash.

 After visiting the cave check out Backbone Trail.
 This wonderful hiking trail cuts through the Santa Monica Mountains and passes right before Jim Morrison cave.

 The cave and surrounding area are part of the California State Parks system and patrolled by park rangers and local volunteers.